czue/pegasus-docs/flags.md

 [flag-attribs]: https://waffle.readthedocs.io/en/stable/types/flag.html#flag-attributes

-Flags may be used in views, templates, Javascript and more.
+Flags may be used in views, templates, JavaScript and more.
 For full details see the [Waffle docs][waffle-usage]

 [waffle-usage]: https://waffle.readthedocs.io/en/stable/usage/index.html

 ## Usage with *Teams*

-If you are using [Teams](/teams.md), Pegasus ships with a [custom flag model][custom-model] which allows you to activate flags on a per team basis as well as the default options.
+If you are using [Teams](/teams.md), Pegasus ships with a [custom flag model][custom-model] which allows you to activate flags on a per-team basis in addition to the other default options.

 [custom-model]: https://waffle.readthedocs.io/en/stable/types/flag.html#custom-flag-models